 At the time, this made sense.
 It helped you survive emotionally.
 The problem is that this old strategy is now following you into your adult relationships, even when it is no longer necessary or fair to you.

-How People Pleasing Can Lead to Self-Abandonment
+People Pleasing and Self-Abandonment

 Self-abandonment happens when you repeatedly ignore, minimize, or override your own needs and feelings in order to maintain connection with others.
 It can look like saying “it’s fine” when it is not, staying silent when you are hurt, ignoring your limits in order to be “easy to be with,” making yourself smaller to make others more comfortable, and choosing what keeps the relationship intact instead of what keeps you intact.